In the press: Energy costs are now the top priority for data centre operators

 According to Mr Hawkins, the theoretical break-even point for building your own versus outsourcing is 400 or more physical servers or 10,000 virtual servers.

-Riccardo Degli Effetti, data centre manager for Rackspace UK, says the best ways to reduce data centre operational costs and energy usage are to adhere to best practice, to make effective use of automation, and to employ virtualisation and cloud computing.
+Riccardo Degli Effetti, data centre manager for Rackspace UK, says the best ways to reduce data centre operating and energy costs are to adhere to best practice, to make effective use of automation, and to employ virtualisation and cloud computing.

 Virtualisation – essentially running a number of operating systems and applications on the same server – is one of the most effective ways to cut costs, improving utilisation of a server by on average 10 times.
 The cloud computing model best described as “pay as you go” shifts payments from capital expenditure to operational expenditure with a concomitant reduction in carbon footprint.

 “These solutions are offered by a number of manufacturers working in consortiums.
 The customer buys balanced configurations of all systems elements in ‘pods’ or ‘blocks’.
-With these solutions, utilisation levels of 70 per cent or more are common.”
+With these solutions, utilisation levels of 70% or more are common.”

 Data centres, in general, have benefited from new and better technology.
 “Many organisations are sweating old assets in the belief that they are saving capital expenditure and not incurring additional operational expenditure,” says Robert Rutherford, chief executive of QuoStar Solutions, the IT services provider and consultancy.